 What To Do If Puppies Get Diarrhea

 There are two different ages of concern.
 The first is less than two weeks and the other is over two weeks old.

 Under Two Weeks Old First assess dehydration – use a cotton ball to stimulate urination.
 At this age, they have little kidney function and should have little or no color to urine.
-If they have any color at all, newborn is getting dehydrated and needs help.
+If they have any color at all, newborn is getting dehydrated and is in need of veterinary intervention.

 Over Two Weeks Old The babies’ activity levels often tell us how dehydrated they are, but the cotton ball technique also works.
 Those aggressively seeking the nipple and nursing are OK with minimal treatment.
 If not, intervene.

 - Bacterial infections such as Salmonella, Clostridium Campylobacter and E. Coli